 Photography Brittany coast is synonymous of capture breathtaking landscapes.
 Here, where the wind getting wild the lighthouses and the cliffs turn impetuously to the sea.
 In these fishing villages the days are marked by the rhythm of the tides.
-At the center of the journey there will be landscape photography in the hours of better light.
+At the center of the photography journey there will be landscape pictures, especially in the hours of better light.
 But even visiting typical Breton villages, also you can making some documentary and travel photography.
-You will not regret follow the Breton coast between cliffs, lighthouses and villages.
+Indeed, you will not regret follow the Breton coast between cliffs, lighthouses and villages.

 Be prepare Photography Brittany

 Brittany is a spectacular land, but it is good to be prepared to sudden and unpleasant situations.
 In fact, the weather is definitely variable, so it can range even on a sunny day to a storm of water.
 Moreover the place is famous for its powerful oceanic storms with winds that sometimes reach 200km / h and if we have luck to come across a similar weather event is good to accept the situation and have a good anti rain.
 Therefore ,Waterproof boots are a must, useful for walking on the cliffs and having your feet dry and warm during a possible disturbance.
-Also a waterproof backpack cover is a must, to have the equipment always under cover; these are extreme situations, but not improbable, so starting biased is always part of the game.
+Also a waterproof backpack cover is a must, to have the equipment always under cover.
+Remind that here are extreme situations, but not improbable.
+So starting biased is always part of the game.

 Once you’ve got your gear together, you need to prepare like a highly organized person to capture amazing landscape and scene.
 So try to check everything, starting from the weather and location.
 After knowing when and where it is, i look a map of the country, figured out an itinerary and finally you get there.
 Is important to know What kind of subject want to shooting and what story you gonna want to tell.